 Circulation & Interlibrary Loan

-Library staff routinely retrieve and return materials from main campus libraries on your behalf, and the Law Library's holdings are included in the campus-wide online library catalog.
+Library staff routinely retrieve and return materials from main campus libraries on your behalf, and the Law Library's holdings are included in the campus-wide online library search page.
 We also use interlibrary loan (ILL) for materials that you request and which are not owned locally.
 Be sure to request ILL materials directly from the Law Library rather than using the links embedded within the catalog records.
-To request a book, please contact Dan O'Connor or Timothy Blackburn at the Circulation Desk or use the book request form.
+To request a book, please contact the Circulation Desk at LAW-LibraryILL@email.arizona.edu or use the book request form.

 The library will place requested books and other items in your faculty mailbox.
 Articles will be sent by email as attached pdfs unless you specifically request a print version.